 When you find a cruise line you love, it doesn’t necessarily mean you have to cruise with that cruise line for the rest of your life.
 However, that first cruise may determine if cruise vacations are for you.

-Do your research on both the cruise line and the specific cruise ship you’re thinking of sailing on.
+Do your research on the cruise line and the specific cruise ship you’re considering sailing on.
 Read reviews, look at photos, and watch YouTube videos.
 Try to get a good feel for what the experience will be like before booking.

 It’s not so different from planning a vacation and choosing the right all-inclusive resort.